 If you are into running and fitness then you have probably heard of Garmin.
 That’s why you have found this best Garmin watches compareded guide.
 Some people know too well that the Garmin brand has been making world class electronic devices for the automobile, aviation and marine industries for over 30 years.
 Now they are becoming synonimous with the best state-of-the-art running watches and fitness trackers on the market.

 Garmin have become so successful as their devices are easy to use, accurate with powerful tracking functionality and most importantly well priced.
 Offering a wide selection from the budget Forerunner 10 to the top of the range Fenix 5 Plus range, the brand is proving to have many of the best running watches available for you to buy right now.

 Not only with running watches and fitness trackers has the brand created a loyal following, also with smartwatches has Garmin found success.
 With excellent battery life and the usual notifications Garmin’s smartwatches are considered to be great alternatives to the Apple Watch 4.

-Which is the best Garmin for me?
+Which are the best Garmin watches for me?

 - 1.1 1.
 Garmin Fenix 5 Plus series

 - 1.3 3.
 Garmin Forerunner 935